 Try not share things about where you are or what you’re doing until after the fact.
 That way, people won’t know that you’re out walking alone or that you’re away for the weekend and your house is empty.

 Check Your Settings – Especially Privacy Settings

 On platforms like Instagram and Twitter, it’s great because you can immediately set your profile to public or private.
 In the public setting, anyone can see all of the content that you share, even if they don’t follow your account.
-In the private setting, only those who you give access to are able to see what you’re posting and whether you’ve revealed the results of your AUS slots games, new family photos or other information.
+In the private setting, only those who you give access to are able to see what you’re posting and whether you’ve revealed the results of your Australian slots online games, new family photos or other information.
 This gives you far greater control and much better personal security.

 Platforms like Facebook are a little different.
 The settings are quite a bit more complicated, but always worth checking to ensure you are safe.
 The first thing to do would be to check who can see your posts.
 You can set it up so that they’re publicly available or only friends can see them.
 Being aware of this can help to keep your private information safe.

 Watch Out for Click Bait

 There is a terrible tendency at the moment for people to share links to websites with sensational headlines and blurbs.
 However, when you click on the link, you get taken to spam websites.
 It’s easy for your feed to get filled with these sites, and the more you click on them, the more of them you’ll see.